KarnikaSoni/Emotion_Detection/README.md

 ![Screenshot (67)](https://user-images.githubusercontent.com/70371572/130304391-94ffdc0d-8478-4b17-a451-0f22e06e254c.png)

 ## Part 3.Perform Image Visualization
 We plot a random image from the dataset along with facial keypoints.
 Image data is obtained from df['Image'] and plotted using plt.imshow.
 15 x and y coordinates are marked for the corresponding image with the information that x-coordinates are in even columns like 0,2,4 and y-coordinates are in odd columns like 1,3,5.
-We access their value using .loc command that gets the values for coordinates of the image based on the column it is refering to.
+We access their value using .loc command that gets the values for coordinates of the image based on the column it is referring to.

 ```i = np.random.randint(1, len(keyfacial_df))
 plt.imshow(keyfacial_df['Image'][i], cmap = 'gray')